Instructors: Chad Gravelle (NOAA/NWS Operations Proving Ground and OU-CIMMS)

 Enrollment limited to 30 people.

-The intent of the 2-day (90-minute each day) GOES-R workshop is to introduce the research community to end user operationally relevant satellite application questions that need investigation from an end user perspective.
-The workshop will focus on providing an overview of the new GOES-16 satellite, how the improved capabilities are important for the fire community and how those capabilities may be used in real time or for research applications through a combination of lecture, discussion, and interactive exercises.
-Day 1 will focus on the wildfire capabilities of the Advanced Baseline Imager (ABI).
-This will include how the ABI’s spectral, spatial, and temporal improvements benefit wildfire detection and how Red-Green-Blue Composite Imagery can be used for monitoring the detection and evolution of wildfires.
-Day 2 will provide an in-depth overview of the new GOES-16 derived product suite algorithms for wildfire detection and Day 3 will bring everything together with two interactive case studies with the three instructors and discussion on the challenges of using GOES-16 operationally.
+The intent of the 2-day (90-minute each day) GOES-R workshop was to introduce the research community to end user operationally relevant satellite application questions that need investigation from an end user perspective.
+The workshop focused on providing an overview of the new GOES-16 satellite, how the improved capabilities are important for the fire community and how those capabilities may be used in real time or for research applications through a combination of lecture, discussion, and interactive exercises.
+Day 1 focused on the wildfire capabilities of the Advanced Baseline Imager (ABI).
+This included how the ABI’s spectral, spatial, and temporal improvements benefit wildfire detection and how Red-Green-Blue Composite Imagery can be used for monitoring the detection and evolution of wildfires.
+Day 2 provided an in-depth overview of the new GOES-16 derived product suite algorithms for wildfire detection and Day 3 brought everything together with two interactive case studies with the three instructors and discussion on the challenges of using GOES-16 operationally.

-The workshop will take place Wednesday-Thursday afternoon, May 16-17, from 3:30 to 5:00 PM concurrent with the 12th Symposium on Fire and Forest Meteorology.
+The workshop took place Wednesday-Thursday afternoon, May 16-17, from 3:30 to 5:00 PM concurrent with the 12th Symposium on Fire and Forest Meteorology.

-Enrollment in the workshop includes registration for the AMS 12th Symposium on Fire and Forest Meteorology, 33rd Conference on Agricultural and Forest Meteorology, Fourth Conference on Biogeosciences and related functions.
-Participants are encouraged to bring a laptop each day for the interactive exercises.
+Enrollment in the workshop included registration for the AMS 12th Symposium on Fire and Forest Meteorology, 33rd Conference on Agricultural and Forest Meteorology, Fourth Conference on Biogeosciences and related functions.
+Participants were encouraged to bring a laptop each day for the interactive exercises.